twcook/S3M_Python/docs_source/source/intro.rst

 Anaconda is the **preferred environment** for a tool like S3MPython because it integrates easily with systems for domain experts, data engineers, and data scientists.

-- `Download and install <https://www.continuum.io/downloads>`_ Anaconda Python 3.7+ for your platform.
+- `Download and install <https://www.continuum.io/downloads>`_ the latest Anaconda Python for your platform.
 - More detailed Anaconda instructions are `here <https://docs.continuum.io/anaconda/install/>`_  if you prefer.